domain-protect/domain-protect/TAKEOVER.md

 * Elastic Beanstalk CNAMES vulnerable to takeover
 * S3 Alias records vulnerable to takeover
 * S3 CNAMES vulnerable to takeover
+* Cloudflare CNAMES for S3 buckets and Elastic Beanstalk environments

 ## Deleting takeover resources
 To minimise costs these tasks should be done as quickly as possible: